graphile/crystal/utils/website/graphile-config/preset.md

 title: Preset
 ---

-# Graphile Config Preset
+# GraphileConfig.Preset

-Target Audience: all Graphile Config users ⚙️🔌📚
+_Target Audience: all Graphile Config users ⚙️🔌📚_

 A preset bundles together a list of options and plugins to configure and extend a library. `GraphileConfig.Preset` is the primary interface that most Graphile